xinying-projects/html-css-ecommerce/README.md

 `HTML-CSS-Ecommerce` is a demonstration project showcasing my abilities in HTML and CSS.
 This project represents a simple homepage for an e-commerce store.
 It includes a header, navigation menu, featured products section, and a footer.

+## Live Demo

+You can view the live demo of the e-commerce homepage deployed on Vercel [here](https://html-css-ecommerce.vercel.app/).

 ## Getting Started

 To view the `html-css-ecommerce` homepage on your local computer, follow these steps: